Skip to content

 Warm Precision

 DM Serif Display + DM Sans.
 Warm off-white background.
 Teal accent.
-Gold for milestone moments only.
+Gold for milestone moments.
 12–16px radius.
 1px borders.

 Segoe UI Variable.
 White surfaces.
 Purple brand accent.
 4–8px radius.
 Elevation shadows not borders.